"createInput"

 You may create multiple inputs that configure a variety of connectors to collect data from different devices for storage in the same integration table.
 This is useful when different devices collect the same type of data, such as temperature, and you want all temperature data to be stored in one table.

-When you want the same collected data to exist in multiple integration tables, say, to publish the data to multiple MQTT topics.
-You can create a
+When you want the same collected data to exist in multiple integration tables, to publish the data to multiple MQTT topics for example, you can create a

 "jsonToDifferentTableFields"